Journey Without Maps

 Greene travelled with his cousin, Barbara Greene, who in 1938 produced her own memoir of the trip, Land Benighted (republished in 1981 as Too Late to Turn Back).
 How well the two accounts match up appears to be a matter of opinion.
 In Paul Theroux's introduction to the 1981 version of Barbara's book, he says "Few journeys have been so well recorded, and there are few discrepancies and no contradictions between the two accounts".
 However, in Michael Shapiro's 2004 book A Sense of Place: Great Travel Writers Talk about Their Craft, Lives, and Inspiration, he records Jonathan Raban saying Barbara's memoir "contradicts Greene's memoir on almost every point.. neither narrator agrees with the one other as to anything at all, where they were, who they saw, what they met, the condition of his illness, whatever.
 There is just no consonance between these two accounts".

 A doctor in Freetown, Sierra Leone, P.D.
-Oakley, sued the publisher, Heinemann, after the book's publication, saying Greene's depiction of a character in the book, called Pa Oakley, also a doctor, was libelous.
+Oakley, sued the publisher, Heinemann, after the book's publication, saying Greene's depiction of a character in the book, called Pa Oakley, also a doctor, was libellous.
 The publisher withdrew the book from circulation and pulped the remaining copies.
 The book was not reprinted until after Greene obtained publication rights in 1946.

 In 2009 the English writer and journalist Tim Butcher retraced Greene's journey, accompanied by fellow Englishman and Graham Greene aficionado David Poraj-Wilczynski.
 Butcher's account of their adventure was published as Chasing the Devil in 2010 by Random House.